 Respect and care for every person are core values of Georgetown University.
 All Individuals, including youth who participate in Georgetown-sponsored programs, deserve to be free from the threat or actuality of physical violence or verbal abuse and the University will not tolerate acts of bullying, harassment and intimidation of youth.

 Pursuant to the District of Columbia Youth Bullying Prevention Act of 2012, CSJ maintains a Youth Bullying Prevention Policy.
 Acts of bullying, including cyberbullying, whether by youth, volunteers or staff, are prohibited at CSJ-sponsored or related events on and off Georgetown University property.
 Retaliation against a youth, volunteer or staff member who reports bullying, provides information about an act of bullying, or witnesses an act of bullying is also prohibited.
 Read the full policy, including definitions and reporting protocols.

-Questions about CSJ’s Bullying Prevention policy can be directed to Ray Shiu, CSJ’s Associate Director.
+Questions about CSJ’s Bullying Prevention policy can be directed to Ray Shiu, CSJ’s Deputy Director.